shinkoumitimes/shinkoumitimes/README.md

 If you scrolled this far down, then hi lol why did you read through this.

-My strawpage is linked, if you wanna say anything.
-I'll also leave answers to any questions or drawings I get on a seperate repository (that as of now, doesn't exist).
-Also, if you're just gonna tell me to kill myself then I probably wont respond unless youre saying it because of something stupid.
+My strawpage is under construction but I'm still gonna leave it there LOL I can't bother to remove it

 ***Lovingly signed, Seth.***